 North East of Kaniva The Wimmera Mallee is home to the Silo Art Trail, and the heritage listed Stick Shed.The stick shed is a great day trip from Kaniva.
-The Silo Art trail is presently at 460km in length and takes in the famous Lake Tyrell.We recommend you take at least 3 - 4 days to do this road trip, which includes many murals and arty shops along the way.
+The Silo Art trail is presently at 600km in length and takes in the famous Lake Tyrell.We recommend you take at least 3 - 4 days to do this road trip, which includes many murals and arty shops along the way.
 Woods Farming and Heritage Museum in Rupanyup and the Creekside Hotel in Warracknabeal are also highly recommended.
 The Wimmera Mallee area includes the beautiful Wyperfield National Park.
 For those with a 4WD and a weekend to spare, this is well worth a visit.
 The peaceful park features emus and kangaroos, it has a variety of well maintained camping spotswith plenty of fireplaces, toilets, shelters and picnic tables.

 Goroke Silo Art is a 40 minute drive south east from Kaniva and features artwork by renowned bird artist Geoffrey Carran.Nearby is the popular free camp of Lake Ratzcastle.
 Travelling toward Natimuk stop at the Jane Duff Memorial where a monument commemorates the iconic Australian 'Lost in the Bush' story.
 Mt Arapiles is a lovely scenic drive with campground nearby.
-Natimuk known for its arts culture also plays host to the Nati Frinj Festival held late October.

-Baileys Rocks are 1 1/2hr hour's south of Kaniva.
+Bailey's Rocks are 1 1/2hr hour's south of Kaniva.
 They are a series of ancient granite boulders in a dry creek bed within the northern section of Dergholm State Park.It is a very pretty area for a day trip or overnight camp.
-At Baileys Rocks campground, there are well maintained toilets, firepits, picnic tables, drinking water and two walking tracks.
-Nearby is Bilston's Tree, an 800 year old River Red Gum and the Pub in the Scrub, known for its wood fired pizzas.
+At Bailey's Rocks campground, there are well maintained toilets, firepits, picnic tables, drinking water and two walking tracks.
+Nearby is Bilston's Tree, an 800 year old River Red Gum and the Pub in the Scrub (open 7 days) is renowned for its wood fired pizzas.

 Kaniva, first and last highway town in Victoria.
 Gateway to the Wimmera Mallee Silo Art Trail.
 Home of Sheep Art.